-APPENDIX B. NEM INTEGRATION MODELLING WORKSTREAM
+Appendix B. APPENDIX F. NEM INTEGRATION MODELLING WORKSTREAM

-Once the SISC isestablished (as per the governance process proposed in Figure 1), a NEM integration modelling workstream shall be set up, either separately or within another workstream, with the following remit:
+Once the SISC isestablished is established (as per the governance process proposed in Figure 1), a NEM integration modelling workstream shall be set up, either separately or within another workstream, with the following remit:

-- Be convened by a representative of the Relevant TNSP. - Consist of delegates from AEMO and the Relevant TNSP(s), who are endorsed by their organisations to make decisions appropriate to this role. - Determine the modelling required to establish the new system limit equations (including the responsible parties and timelines for completion). - Decide on appropriate software for modelling the network. - Use this software to produce "agreed models" of the Power System suitable for determining interconnector limits. - Provide advice on the market conditions required for testing to the market integration workstream. - Decide on the monitoring equipment required to validate system testing (including the party responsible for its installation). - Advise the inter-network testing workstream of the testing required to validate the modelling. - Review the results of the testing undertaken. - Identify requirements for Special Protection Schemes. - Recommend limit changes to the System Integration Sub-Committee (SISC). - Liaise with the PSMRGrelevant groups for input and advice regarding the NER 5.7.7 process, modelling and testing.
+- Be convened by a representative of the Relevant TNSP. - Consist of delegates from AEMO and the Relevant TNSP(s), who are endorsed by their organisations to make decisions appropriate to this role. - Determine the modelling required to establish the new system limit equations (including the responsible parties and timelines for completion). - Decide on appropriate software for modelling the network. - Use this software to produce "agreed models" of the Power System suitable for determining interconnector limits. - Provide advice on the market conditions required for testing to the market integration workstream. - Decide on the monitoring equipment required to validate system testing (including the party responsible for its installation). - Advise the inter-network testing workstream of the testing required to validate the modelling. - Review the results of the testing undertaken. - Identify requirements for Special Protection Schemes. - Recommend limit changes to the System Integration Sub-Committee (SISC).
+SISC. - Liaise with relevant groups for input and advice regarding the NER 5.7.7 process, modelling and testing.

-APPENDIX C. INTER-NETWORK TESTING RISK ASSESSMENT
+Appendix C. APPENDIX G. INTER-NETWORK TESTING RISK ASSESSMENT